David Dellinger: Chicago Seven trial

 As US involvement in Vietnam grew, Dellinger applied Mahatma Gandhi's principles of nonviolence to his activism within the growing antiwar movement.
 One of the high points of this was the Chicago Seven trial over allegations that Dellinger and several others had conspired to cross state lines with the intention of inciting a riot, after antiwar protesters had interrupted the 1968 Democratic National Convention in Chicago.
 The ensuing court case was turned by Dellinger and his co-defendants into a nationally publicized platform for putting the Vietnam War on trial.
 On February 18, 1970, they were acquitted of the conspiracy charge, but five defendants, including Dellinger, were convicted of crossing state lines to incite a riot.
+All of the defendants, along with their two lawyers, were given sentences for contempt of court; Dellinger was sentenced to 29 months and 16 days on 32 contempt counts.

 Judge Julius Hoffman's handling of the trial, along with the FBI's bugging of the defense lawyers, resulted, with the help of the Center for Constitutional Rights, in the convictions being overturned by the Seventh Circuit Court of Appeals two years later.
-Although the contempt citations were upheld, the appeals court refused to sentence anyone.
+The appeals court remanded the contempt citations for trial before a judge other than Julius Hoffman.
+Dellinger was eventually convicted on five contempt counts, but was sentenced to time already served.

 Subsequent activities

 Dellinger spoke at the December 1971 John Sinclair Freedom Rally in Ann Arbor, Michigan.

 In the late 1970s, Dellinger spent two years teaching at Goddard College's Adult Degree Program and Vermont College.
 In 2001, he was invited back to give the commencement address to the graduating class of Goddard's Residential Undergraduate Program.

 Dellinger also was a founder of Seven Days, an American alternative news magazine written from a leftist or anti-establishment perspective.
 Dellinger obtained the subscription list of Ramparts magazine, which ceased publication in October 1975.
 Seven Days began preview editions in 1975, published regularly starting in 1977 but ceased publication in 1980.

 In 1986, when his Yale class of 1936 held its 50th reunion, Dellinger wrote in the reunion book: "Lest my way of life sounds puritanical or austere, I always emphasize that in the long run one can't satisfactorily say no to war, violence, and injustice unless one is simultaneously saying yes to life, love, and laughter."

 For his lifelong commitment to pacifist values and for serving as a spokesperson for the peace movement, Dellinger was awarded the Peace Abbey Courage of Conscience award on September 26, 1992.

-In 1996, during the first Democratic Convention held in Chicago since 1968, Dellinger and his grandson were arrested along with nine others, including Civil Rights Movement historian Randy Kryn, Bradford Lyttle and Abbie Hoffman's son Andrew, during a sit-in at Chicago's Federal Building.
+In 1996, during the first Democratic convention held in Chicago since 1968, Dellinger and his grandson were arrested along with nine others, including Civil Rights Movement historian Randy Kryn, Bradford Lyttle, and Abbie Hoffman's son Andrew, during a sit-in at Chicago's Federal Building.

 In 2001, Dellinger led a group of young activists from Montpelier, Vermont, to Quebec City to protest a conference that planned to create a free trade zone.